 The more words you know, the easier you remember new ones.
 Usually, a native speaker knows the word family already, and that new family member matches like a piece in a jigsaw puzzle.

 The hardest part is at the beginning of learning a new language: every word is new.
 However, when you speak a language related to the new language, you have an anchor to tie the new terms.
 As you may know, German and English are closely related to Dutch.
 So, when listening and reading carefully, you’ll recognize parts of the words, making connections with the ones you know.
 Guessing does part of the rest.

 In Dutch B1 – The Main Points, you read more about the four other language skills at level B1.

 Second Tip: Use your words

 In the beginning, don’t learn words that do not interest you.
 Just start with the ones you need most and that interest you most.
 And, once they are in your written or spoken notebook: use them!
 The blog How to remember words: The Seven Steps explains the functioning of your short and long memory and how to use them effectively.

 Additionally, it may comfort you to know that you must know 4400 words passively – and not all of them actively.
 This means that you must have mastered the meaning of 4400 words when reading or hearing them.
 However, you don’t need that many when speaking at level B1.

 Unfortunately, language experts are unclear about how many words you should know when speaking at level B1.
 The only thing they agree on is that all language skills are acquired through the activity itself: speaking by speaking, listening by listening, reading by reading, and writing by writing.
 Words and grammar are accessories: they are not the ultimate goal, but help you when exercising the skill itself.

 Resuming: activate your vocabulary by using it – if necessary by talking to yourself.
-A Delft method conversation course offers you great opportunities to talk and classes are online with Zoom – so you can join them from any place in the world!
+A Delft method conversation course offers you great opportunities to talk and listen.
+Classes are online with Zoom – so you can join them from any place in the world!